Konstantin-Boev/core/docs/core/04_core-concepts/03_glue42-client/01_overview/overview.md

 *Note that if you set `extends` to `false`, then, by default, all clients will try to connect to the worker at `/glue/worker.js`.
 You need to set the `worker` property, if you want to override the default setting.*

-## Initialization Example
+## Configuration Example

-Below is an initialization example with custom settings for the Glue42 Web library:
+Below is an example of a custom configuration for the Glue42 Web library:

 ```javascript
 const initOptions = {